 Ideas for talking about school with secondary school children

-As he develops into the teenage years, your child might want more privacy and time to himself, which can make it harder to talk about school.
+As your child develops into the teenage years, he might want more privacy and time to himself, which can make it harder to talk about school.
 But this isn’t the end of your warm, close relationship – it’s just that getting some distance from you is how your child becomes a more independent individual.

 Staying connected to your child can help you balance respect for her independence and privacy with your need to keep in touch with her life.
 It can also help you pick up on the moments when she’s ready to talk.

 Ask about links between schoolwork and future plans